ABOUT THIS CONFERENCE

-This NEW history conference will provide students with a highly valuable and motivational revision day.
+This history conference will provide students with a highly valuable and motivational revision day.
 The conference has been designed to improve varied, interactive sessions throughout the day.

 Students will hear from leading Modern World historians and receive high quality advice, guidance and examples from senior examiners in producing examination answers of the highest levels.

 The conference is designed for students of all examination boards.

 - Experience a unique opportunity to hear from leading experts in Modern World history and senior examiners in the same event